Coopydood/ultimate-macOS-KVM/docs/Extras.md

 ***

+## C. Cleanup Tools...

+This utility is a powerful uninstaller for Ultimate macOS KVM that provides the following functions:

+1. **Clean Downloaded Files**: Removes all macOS recovery images and installation files that were downloaded during setup.

+2. **Uninstall Ultimate macOS KVM (Keep VM Disks)**: Completely removes Ultimate macOS KVM from your system but backs up your virtual disk images to your home directory.

+3. **Uninstall Ultimate macOS KVM (Remove Everything)**: Performs a complete self-destructing uninstallation that removes Ultimate macOS KVM and all associated files, including virtual disk images.

+The uninstaller can be run interactively with a user-friendly menu or via command-line:
+- `./scripts/cleanup.py --downloads` - Clean only downloaded macOS images
+- `./scripts/cleanup.py --keep-data` - Uninstall Ultimate macOS KVM but back up your VM disks
+- `./scripts/cleanup.py` - Complete uninstallation (interactive mode)
+- Add `--force` to any command to skip confirmation prompts

+> [!WARNING]
+> The uninstall function is permanent and cannot be undone.
+Virtual disk backups (if selected) will be stored in your home directory.
+>
+> The uninstaller will also detect and offer to remove any Ultimate macOS KVM VMs that were imported into virt-manager.

+***

 ## R. Restore tools...

 This opens a seperate menu providing options to restore various parts of the repository to defaults.